turingschool/curriculum/source/academy/workshops/objects_and_methods.markdown

 Run the tests again -- now we're getting a failure.

 Apparently if the Trick-or-Treater eats a piece of candy, the candy-count decreases.

-Since the candy-count is checking the bag for how many candies it has, we need to take a candy out of the bag.
+The candy count is based on how many candies are in the bag, so we'll need to actually take a candy out of the bag for the count to decreas.

+Inside the bag, the candies are stored in an Array.
+Array has a handy method named `pop` which will pop off the last item in the array and give it back to you.
+We don't need to do anything with that piece of candy yet, so we can just pop it off and leave it at that:

 ```ruby
 def eat